Cowjiang/zerotier-toolkit/README.md

 ## Q&A

-### 1. I did install ZeroTier One but the toolkit can't recognize it on macOS

-If you installed ZeroTier One in the default location, then you need to grant permission to access the application directory for the current user.

-You can run this command in the terminal: `sudo chown-R $USER ~/Library/Application\ support/ZeroTier`

-### 2. How to use my custom planet or moons
+### 1. How to use my custom planet or moons

 1. Open the toolkit --> Experimental --> Open Zerotier One Folder
 2. Backup your planet or moons.d file and replace it
 3. Restart ZeroTier service or process

-### 3. How to restart ZeroTier service/process on macOS and Linux?
+### 2. How to restart ZeroTier service/process on macOS and Linux?

 1. MacOS: `cat /Library/Application\ Support/ZeroTier/One/zerotier-one.pid | sudo xargs kill`
 2. Linux: `service zerotier-one restart`

-### 4. Got 'Cannot Be Opened Because the Developer Cannot be Verified' on macOS
+### 3. Got 'Cannot Be Opened Because the Developer Cannot be Verified' on macOS

-`sudo xattr -r -d com.apple.quarantine /Applications/zerotier-toolkit`
+`sudo xattr -r -d com.apple.quarantine /Applications/ZeroTier\ Toolkit`

+### 4. I did install ZeroTier One but the toolkit can't recognize it on macOS

+If you installed ZeroTier One in the default location, then you need to grant permission to access the application directory for the current user.

+You can run this command in the terminal: `sudo chown-R $USER ~/Library/Application\ support/ZeroTier`

 ## Copyright